Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           DOMFissionEnabled: "1", // Optional, if set indicates that a Fission window had been opened
           EventLoopNestingLevel: <levels>, // Optional, present only if >0, indicates the nesting level of the event-loop
           ExperimentalFeatures: <features>, // Optional, a comma-separated string that specifies the enabled experimental features from about:preferences#experimental
+          GPUProcessLaunchCount: <num>, // Number of times the GPU process was launched
           ipc_channel_error: <error string>, // Optional, contains the string processing error reason for an ipc-based content crash
           IsGarbageCollecting: "1", // Optional, if set indicates that the crash occurred while the garbage collector was running
           LowCommitSpaceEvents: <num>, // Windows-only, present only if >0, number of low commit space events detected by the available memory tracker
+          MainThreadRunnableName: <name>, // Optional, Nightly-only, name of the currently executing nsIRunnable on the main thread
           MozCrashReason: <reason>, // Optional, contains the string passed to MOZ_CRASH()
           OOMAllocationSize: <size>, // Size of the allocation that caused an OOM
+          ProfilerChildShutdownPhase: <string>, // Profiler shutdown phase
+          PurgeablePhysicalMemory: <size>, // macOS-only, amount of memory that can be deallocated by the OS in case of memory pressure
           QuotaManagerShutdownTimeout: <log-string>, // Optional, contains a list of shutdown steps and status of the quota manager clients
           RemoteType: <type>, // Optional, type of content process, see below for a list of types
           SecondsSinceLastCrash: <duration>, // Seconds elapsed since the last crash occurred